11 Sequence QC

 ONT data straight from the sequencer is a bit more complex than Illumina data.
 The raw signal data is often delivered alongside fastq files (or sometimes BAM alignment files - more on that later).
 Furthermore, the data are often chunked up into many smaller files that you may need to concatenate together for further analysis.

 The signal data is delivered in fast5 (deprecated) or pod5 format.
 You will need the signal data if you want to re-basecall, or do modified basecalling (i.e identify methylated bases).
-We won’t cover that this semester.
+We won’t cover basecalling this semester.

-is produced.
+When basecalling is complete, a file, usually named sequencing_summary.txt is produced.
 This file can be used to quickly generate summaries of the quality and length distribution of the reads.
 This information can be generated directly from the reads themselves, but it’s slower.
 While there can’t be much length variation in Illumina data (even if you quality trim it, every read is going to be <= 300bp), for Nanopore data the length distribution can be very wide and highly variable among runs and so it’s a key variable for understanding your data.

-file is also generated.
+Worth noting is that after basecalling a report.html file is also generated.
 This is worth looking at.

 If you download Nanopore sequence data from a public archive, the raw signal data, sequencing_summary.txt, and report.html are unlikely to have been archived alongside the basecalls.

-To run NanoPlot on fastq data (-t 4
+To run NanoPlot on fastq files:

 module load NanoPlot/1.41.6

-NanoPlot --fastq input_dir/mysample.fastq.gz -o output_dir -p mysample -t 4
+NanoPlot --fastq input_dir/mysample.fastq.gz -o output_dir -p mysample -t 4 Or on sequencing_summary.txt:

-NanoPlot --summary input_dir/sequencing_summary.txt -o output_dir -p mysample -t 4
+NanoPlot --summary input_dir/sequencing_summary.txt -o output_dir -p mysample -t 4 Here we use -t 4 to specify 4 cpus.
+Remember:

 pycoQC can only accept the summary file like this: